Les Tres Riches Heures du Duc de Berry

 See also: How To Appreciate Paintings.

-If you're interested in early illuminated religious texts, or other Christian art from the International Gothic era, try these resources:
+If you're interested in early illuminated religious texts, try these resources:

-For more masterpieces, see our main index: Art Encyclopedia.
+For more masterpieces, see our main index: Homepage.

 ENCYCLOPEDIA OF ART EDUCATION